Strong bounds for large-scale Minimum Sum-of-Squares Clustering: Computational Results

 Table \ref{tab:real} highlights distinct behaviors across real-world datasets.
 In all cases, the algorithm produces a better gap than both the random baseline $\gamma_\textrm{ LB}^\text{rnd}$ and the multi-start initialization gap $\gamma_\textrm{ LB}^\text{start}$.
 A consistent hierarchy emerges: random partitions yield the weakest bounds, initialization provides a noticeable improvement, and the refinement stage further reduces the gap.
 The magnitude of this reduction, however, depends on the dataset.
+We note that, for each dataset, all experiments are performed starting from the same initial clustering partition.
+Therefore, the smallest gap obtained across the tested values of $T$ can be regarded as the strongest optimality certificate for that instance.

 For smaller datasets such as \textit{Abalone}, the method achieves very tight bounds ($\gamma_{\textrm{ LB}} \approx \gamma^+$), with $\gamma^+$ always converging to the target threshold $\epsilon_\gamma = 0.001\%$.
 These instances are solved within minutes (at most 16), providing results comparable to exact methods at a fraction of the computational cost.
 For comparison, \cite{piccialli2022sos} reports an exact solution in 2.6 hours, whereas here the same dataset is validated within about 10 minutes, with gaps ranging between $0.003\%$ and $0.007\%$ depending on the number of anticlusters.